 There are approximately 450 acres of privately owned land on Mount Lemmon, completely surrounded by the Coronado National Forest.
 Summerhaven, the largest subdivision, was subdivided in the 1920s.
 The lots in this subdivision are small, typically averaging between 5,000 and 6,500 square feet.
 The subdivision of Loma Sabino Pines was created by a land swap with the US Forest Service back in the 1980s.
 The lots in this subdivision average 16,000 square feet, giving the area a more open feeling.

 The majority of the 450 acres of privately owned land is utilized for second homes and private residences.
 There are also approximately 130 cabins on land leased from the US Forest Service under 20-year permits.

-The Mount Lemmon Highway, which carries traffic from metropolitan Tucson to Summerhaven, has under gone a Federal Highway Improvement.
+The Mount Lemmon Highway, which carries traffic from metropolitan Tucson to Summerhaven, has undergone a Federal Highway Improvement.
 This project was started in 1986 and completed in 2003.
 It is joked that it was a planned 10 year project that lasted 17 years.
 The project was implemented and was been accomplished in 3 to 5 mile segments, every other year.
-Traffic has increased because of the work done..
+Traffic has increased as the work was completed.

 The Santa Catalina’s are now heavily visited with an average use exceeding a million visitors per year.
 Mt.
 Lemmon and Sabino Canyon are Tucson’s second most popular tourist attraction.
 Weekend days with fresh snow on the ground are always a challenge.
 At times the Mt.
 Lemmon Highway is closed to traffic due to too many cars on the highway and lack of facilities to accommodate these large numbers of people and cars.